 To be honest, I rarely do them.
 I have a few here and there when a client is very happy for the pictures to be public, and celebrate their success.
 Rarely though, do I even take photographs at client’s homes.
 On occasion, I will ask them if I can take a picture (or tell them to take their own) so they can see their own progress.
 I have asked on occasion to photograph a memory box we’ve created or a paperwork station, so I can use it as an example of what someone could do.
 Generally, there are no identifying features in the photo though, and I am sure to get the picture approved by them.
 Mostly, I ask to photograph and share a picture of their pets, which people are always happy to do!

-So why don’t I do it?
+So why don’t I share before and after photos?

-1. I don’t want to put undue pressure on my clients when they’re already feeling overwhelmed and often embarrassed and ashamed of where they’re at.
+I don’t want to put undue pressure on my clients when they’re already feeling overwhelmed and often embarrassed and ashamed of where they’re at.

 Most of my clients feel bad about the state of their house and find it extremely challenging to let me in the front door, let alone photograph their clutter in all its glory.
 It’s hard for me to say ‘hey share that shame you’re feeling with the world by letting me photograph it to build my business!”

-4. Although most before and after shots would have you believe we all live in magazine cover homes, real before and afters are not that Pinterest worthy.
+Although most before and after shots would have you believe we all live in magazine cover homes, real before and afters are not that Pinterest worthy.